• Skip to primary navigation

 They are not that different from convection ovens.
 Basically, very hot air is blown around the interior which heats up the food more evenly.

 At the bottom of the air fryer is an electric heating element and next to it is a fan.
-The fan is what circulates the hot air and since the bottom of air fryer baskets has holes in them, the hot air can engulf the food from all sides.
+The fan is what circulates the hot air and since the bottom of the air fryer baskets has holes in them, the hot air can engulf the food from all sides.

 Does the air fryer have to be preheated?